harshavardhangadila/Build-Full-stack-E2E-Agentic-multimodal-application-with-Agentic-RAG/README.md

 BACKEND_URL: "http://0.0.0.0:8081/chat"   # Frontend -> Backend URL
 ```

-> Locally, you can also export these as environment variables or have `settings.py` read a `.env`.
+> Locally, you can also export these as environment variables.

 ### Required Services